6-Month Certificate Programs: 10 That Lead To High-Paying Jobs

 National average salary: $21.64 per hour

-Medical coder is one of the more popular certifications that pay well for those looking for interesting educational opportunities.
+Medical coding is one of the more popular certifications that pay well for those looking for interesting educational opportunities.
 Medical coders are in demand as healthcare organizations continue to need qualified individuals to translate and communicate medical content.
 If you want to become a medical coder, you need a high school diploma or equivalent, as well as medical coding certification through the AAPC.

 Medical coders type up detailed reports on procedures and bill the insurance company for the amount they owe to medical offices.
 Specific training programs are necessary to learn how to use the software for this position.
 It's also helpful to have an in-depth understanding of health records, database management and medical terminology.